Frechmatz/cl-synthesizer/README.md

 *   environment The synthesizer environment.
 *   :events A list of Midi events and their timestamps.
 Each entry consists of a property list with the following keys:
     *   :timestamp-milli-seconds Point of time when events are to be fired.
 The very first timestamp of the synthesizer is 0.
-    *   :midi-events List of Midi events to be fired.
+    *   :midi-events List of Midi events to be fired.The events must be ordered by timestamp and there must be no duplicate timestamps.

 The module has no inputs.
 The module has one output socket :midi-events.